Marucci-TitleBar01c

-The goal of Cesar's research program is the development and implementation of cost-effective reduced-risk insect pest management practices for blueberries and cranberries.
+The goal of my research program is the development and implementation of cost-effective reduced-risk insect pest management practices for blueberries and cranberries.
 This goal is achieved through the integration of chemical, behavioral, and biological methods in insect control and a better understanding on the ecology of insect herbivores and their natural enemies.
-His extension program delivers pest management information to growers by conducting on-farm demonstration trials, presentations, and extension publications.
+My extension program delivers pest management information to growers by conducting on-farm demonstration trials, presentations, and extension publications.

 Contact Information